 But the word family?
 It’s like the Get Out of Jail Free card in Monopoly.

-We’ve all heard the stats.
+We’ve all heard the stories.
 Some staggering percentage of parents regret the names they gave their children.

 While I have my doubts about those surveys, I do suspect that regret is less common when parents willingly use family names.

-Because if your child’s name becomes the new #1 choice in the US, it’s still incredibly special.
+Because if your child’s name becomes the new top choice in the US, it’s still incredibly special.
 Lots of other kids might share the name, but none of them have your story.

 And if your child’s name remains rare, well … see #2!